-- Describe what double taxation is and illustrate when it arises - Explain the need and purpose for DTAs, bi-lateral agreements on social security and exchange of information agreements - Summarise the principles of double taxation relief - Describe the legal standing of Ireland's DTAs - Describe the legal effect of the OECD tax convention and its commentary - · Define, interpret and apply the terms of the OECD model tax convention as it relates to individuals - Analyse the OECD Model Treaty as it applies to business income - Contract the Irish and foreign tax impact of the use of a representative office, a branch and a subsidiary company and evaluate when each is appropriate - Explain the use of holding companies, IP companies and finance companies in internationally operating businesses and the selection of a location for these.
-Assess Ireland's strengths and weaknesses as a location for these activities - · Explain the main international tax anti-avoidance provisions including - Transfer pricing - CFC rules - Thin capitalisation - Hybrid structures - FATCA - Explain the concept of, and issues raised by, base erosion and profit shifting ("BEPS") and analyse the role of the OECD in addressing BEPS and in implementing the BEPS Action Plan. - Explain what is meant by a correlative adjustment and explain what relief may be available in Ireland in respect of such an adjustment
+- Describe what double taxation is and illustrate when it arises - Explain the need and purpose for DTAs, bi-lateral agreements on social security and exchange of information agreements - Summarise the principles of double taxation relief - Describe the legal standing of Ireland's DTAs - Describe the legal effect of the OECD tax convention and its commentary - Define, interpret and apply the terms of the OECD model tax convention as it relates to individuals - Analyse the OECD Model Treaty as it applies to business income - Contract the Irish and foreign tax impact of the use of a representative office, a branch and a subsidiary company and evaluate when each is appropriate - Explain the use of holding companies, IP companies and finance companies in internationally operating businesses and the selection of a location for these.
+Assess Ireland's strengths and weaknesses as a location for these activities - Explain CFC rules - Explain some key concepts in international tax including - Thin capitalisation - Hybrids - FATCA - Explain the concept of, and issues raised by, Base Erosion and Profit Shifting ("BEPS") and analyse the role of the OECD in addressing BEPS and in implementing the BEPS Action Plan.